Stand!

-Stand! is the fourth album by soul/funk band Sly and the Family Stone, released on May 3, 1969.
+Stand! is the fourth album by American soul-funk band Sly and the Family Stone, released on May 3, 1969.
 Written and produced by lead singer and multi-instrumentalist Sly Stone, Stand! is considered an artistic high-point of the band's career.
 Released by Epic Records, just before the group's celebrated performance at the Woodstock festival, it became the band's most commercially successful album to date.
 It includes several well-known songs, among them hit singles, such as "Sing a Simple Song", "I Want to Take You Higher", "Stand!", and "Everyday People".
-The album was reissued in 1990 on compact disc and vinyl, and again in 2007 as a remastered numbered edition digipack CD with bonus tracks and, in the UK, as only a CD with bonus tracks.
+The album was reissued in 1987 on compact disc and vinyl, and again in 2007 as a remastered numbered edition digipack CD with bonus tracks and, in the UK, as only a CD with bonus tracks.

 The album sold 500,000 copies in 1969 and was certified gold in sales by the RIAA on December 4 of that year.
 It peaked at number 13 on the Billboard 200 and stayed on the chart for nearly two years.
-By 1986 it had sold well over 1 million copies and was certified platinum in sales by the RIAA on November 21 of that same year.
+By 1986, it had sold well over 1 million copies and was certified platinum in sales by the RIAA on November 21 of that same year.
 It then went on to sell over three million copies, becoming one of the most successful albums of the 1960s.
 In 2003, the album was ranked number 118 on Rolling Stone magazine's list of the 500 greatest albums of all time, 121 in a 2012 revised list, and number 119 in a 2020 reboot of the list.
 In 2015, the album was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for inclusion in the National Recording Registry.
+In 2015, Stand! was inducted into the Grammy Hall of Fame.